 - The 101 Series – Our children love these DVDs.
-I have no doubt that when the Physics DVDs come out, my graduated children will still want to watch them because they were so entertaining, while teaching science in a creative way that held the attention of our whole family.
+I have no doubt that when the Physics DVDs come out, my graduated children will still want to watch them because they were so entertaining while teaching science in a creative way that held the attention of our whole family.
 We started with Biology 101 and then used Chemistry 101.
 I loved that the Biology was based on the literal days of creation.
-This made it easy to teach high school science with these DVDs, while including my younger children and allowing me to learn aside them.
+This made it easy to teach high school science with these DVDs while including my younger children and allowing me to learn aside them.
 Wes Olson is a great science teacher!
-The new DVD set of Physics is due in 2015.
+The new DVD set of Physics is now available.

 - Liberty Kids – This PBS series is one of the best ways to get your youngest children interested in the American Revolution.
 All of my children have watched this series and loved it.
 I was so thrilled to find it on Amazon , so we could add it to our homeschool with ease or take it on a trip with us in our vehicle.
 One of the best things for whetting the appetite of a child.